Farmers’ Rights and Obligations

 • Cooperators are furnished vines, shrubs and trees, providing cover for game.

-• Commission may cut woodland borders
+• Commission may cut woodland borders and hedgerows.

 • Nest boxes may be provided as available for several species.